Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Blanket

-You may stay for the night outdoors.
+You may spend the night outdoors.
 Thus, having a blanket to keep you warm during the cold night would be best.
 Blankets can also protect you from insects and other pests.
 You can try this Blanket Scarf Tartan Square Wrap in various designs and colors.

 Extra clothes